 *Photo: Samoan High Commissioner, His Excellency Leasi Papali’i Tommy Scanlan with Scholarship recipient Ma’aola Fiu Pepe

-about 2 years ago by Will Percy
+over 2 years ago by Will Percy